 Contact 021 422 0188, firstname.lastname@example.org

-Where you’ll find it Corner Bree and Wale street, Cape Town
+Where to find it The Block, Corner of Bree and Wale Streets, Cape Town

 4. Olami – previously Sababa Kitchen & Deli